xastrobyte/Omega-Psi/category/commands.md

   * `gif | giphy | g [keywords]` - Sends a random gif from Giphy.

+  * `dog | doggy | dogMe ` - Sends a random picture of a random dog from the internet.

+  * `cat | kitty | catMe ` - Sends a random picture of a random cat from the internet.

   * `avatar | avatarMe ` - Sends a random cute avatar.

   * `robohash | robo [content]` - Sends a robohash avatar based off the text you enter.